-Pizza Gaina is an Italian Easter Pie that is much loved and packed with of all the Italian flavors you love like mortadella, salami, mozzarella and pecorino romano.
+Pizza Gaina is an Italian Easter Pie that is much loved and packed with all the Italian flavors you love like mortadella, salami, mozzarella, and pecorino romano.

-Perfect for picnics, potluck and buffet dinners this hearty pie that is a celebration of good food!!
+Perfect for picnics, potluck, and buffet dinners this hearty pie is a celebration of good food!!

 Why you'll love this recipe

-The name of this pie doesn't actually describe it accurately.
-This Italian Easter Pie is known as pizza gaina but also goes by many different names - Pizza Rustica, Pizza Ripiena, Pizza Chiena which means filled or stuffed pizza and originates in the Naples area.
-It was when the Italian immigrants moved around the world particularly America, that this pie became "pizza gaina".
+The name of this pie doesn’t describe it accurately.
+This Italian Easter Pie is known as Pizza Gaina but also goes by many different names – Pizza Rustica, Pizza Ripiena, Pizza Chiena which means filled or stuffed pizza and originates in the Naples area.
+It was when the Italian immigrants moved around the world particularly America, that this pie became “pizza gaina”.

-Traditionally this pie is prepared on Good Friday to be eaten on Easter Sunday to break the lenten fast.
-Or taken to a picnic on Easter Monday.
-Preparing this dish in advance means that the flavor have a chance to develop and meld beautifully!
+Traditionally this pie is prepared on Good Friday to be eaten on Easter Sunday to break the Lenten fast or taken to a picnic on Easter Monday.
+Preparing this dish in advance means that the flavor has a chance to develop and meld beautifully!

 Ingredient notes